jacobjjasper/Rush-Hour-BCE/README.md

 # Rush Hour BCE :car:
-Heuristics problem Rush Hour game
+#### Heuristics problem Rush Hour game

 Rush Hour looks like an easy game, but can be quite hard.
 The goal is to move the red car to the exit of the puzzle board.
-Car and trucks block the road.
-Vehicles can only be moved in within their orientation.
+Cars and trucks block the road.
+Vehicles can only be moved along their orientation.
 The goal of this project is to solve Rush Hour boards with one or more algorithms, while trying to determine the shortest possible solution.